 Two standard-setting bodies collaborate to create many of the codes that govern the engineering of all sorts of products, including home elevators.
 These standard-setting bodies are the American Society of Mechanical Engineers (ASME) and the American National Standards Institute (ANSI).
 The standard that applies to elevators is ASME ANSI A17.1/CSA B44-2016 National Safety Code for Elevators.
 Section 5.3 of this code applies specifically to private residence elevators.

 As engineering experts become more aware of potential dangers and innovate new ways to make elevators even safer, the standards can be updated to require new safety features and design elements.
 The most recent update to the National Safety Code for Elevators came in 2016.
-This update was aimed at making elevators safer for small children by minimizing the space between the hoistway door and elevator car door.
+This update was aimed at making elevators safer for small children by minimizing the space between the hoistway door and the elevator car door.
 The update also created a requirement that doors be able to withstand 75 pounds of force without warping or displacement to prevent small children from getting stuck between the doors.

-In addition to the national safety codes that apply to all home elevators in the U.S., individual states may have their own building codes that speak to the requirements for elevators.
+In addition to the national safety codes that apply to all home elevators in the U.S., individual states may have their building codes that speak to the requirements for elevators.
 These codes may enforce more stringent requirements about the safety features a home elevator should include.
 So, if you’re building a home and including an elevator in it, you’ll need to make sure your elevator is up to code for your area.

 Note that national and state standards for elevators apply to elevators that are being manufactured or installed.
 This means that older elevators in older homes likely won’t offer the same level of safety as newly manufactured home elevators.
 As we’ll see, the safety issues that have arisen from some home elevators would not be an issue for modern elevators that are equipped with all the required safety features.